INTERN PROGRAM

 • Please plan accordingly.
 Vacations are highly discouraged.
 If you plan to be absent at any time throughout the program the dates must be submitted, in writing, in advance and agreed upon by both your site supervisor and the internship coordinator, understanding that any loss of hours may result in loss of pay.

-Along with the COMPLETED APPLICATION, each interested student must submit 2 letters of reference, a current resume, and a personal essay.
+Along with the COMPLETED ONLINE APPLICATION, each interested student must submit 2 letters of reference, a current resume, and a personal essay.

-Applicaiton deadline is Monday, march 31st, 2023.
+Applicaiton deadline is march 31st, 2024.

-If you have any questions please contact Jennifer at marketing@leadershiploraincounty.com or by calling 440-281-8535.
+If you have any questions please contact us at llc@leadershiploraincounty.com or by calling 440-281-8535.

 INTERN SITE POSTINGS